-The the Super Bowl in 2014, based on the strength of their schedule, which is calculated from how well all of their 2014 opponents performed during the 2013 regular season.
+The Oakland Raiders have the toughest road to the Super Bowl in 2014, based on the strength of their schedule, which is calculated from how well all of their 2014 opponents performed during the 2013 regular season.
 After going 4-12 against teams with a combined record of 134-122 in 2013, the Raiders will play teams in 2014 with a combined record of 148-108 this past season.
 Their .578 SoS indicates that Oakland's 2014 opponents won 57.8% of their games in 2013.
 Ten of their sixteen games will be against opponents who ended the 2013 season with winning records.
 It almost doesn't seem fair that they would have to face the NFC West in addition to their own AFC West opponents, particularly since they could barely handle the AFC South in 2013.
-Barring multiple drastic events, Raiders fans can likely expect another year of irrelevance.have the toughest road to
+Barring multiple drastic events, Raiders fans can likely expect another year of irrelevance.

 Easiest 2014 Schedule

 It's the nature of the NFL: somebody had to win the AFC South.
 Andrew Luck and the Indianaoplis Colts had the good fortune of frolicking among the proverbial lilies for much of the season, and managed to turn the heat on against a few tough opponents, to boot.
 One would assume that at least one of their divisional opponents -- most likely the Texans -- should improve significantly in 2014.
 But as things sit currently, the Colts have the most enviable 2014 schedule in the league: eight games against the undaunting AFC North and mediocre NFC East, plus six games against their own weak AFC South division.
 And this comes on the heels of the third-easiest projected SoS, and one of the easier actual strengths of schedule for the 2013 season.